yozura/basic_algorithm/README.md

 # basic_algorithm
-grow up code skill and learn basic algorithm
+grow up code skill and learn about algorithm